Is Prague Dangerous at Night?

 Safe Neighborhoods in Prague

-1. Stay in Well-Lit and Crowded Areas:
+1. Stick to Well-Lit and Populated Areas:

 2. Keep Your Belongings Secure: